A powerful example of how Citizen Science can be combined with Earth Observation

 A growing number of Indigenous communities in Central and South America are harnessing the power of high-resolution satellite imagery, sophisticated drone equipment, and the latest smart-phone technology to precisely document and act on threats to their lands such as fires, gold-mining, logging, and deforestation for agriculture.But it’s not without its risks: community forest monitors have had their lives threatened.Rainforest Alert explores the groundbreaking research linking community-based monitoring and forest protection from the Eden de la Frontera community in the Peruvian Amazon.Early results show a “measurable reduction of deforestation”.
 Find out more about the study, visit the Rainforest Foundation US webpage.

-Project run by Rainforest Foundation US, The Indigenous Organization of the Eastern Peruvian Amazon (ORPIO-AIDESEP) and World Resources Institute.
+The project is run by Rainforest Foundation US, The Indigenous Organization of the Eastern Peruvian Amazon (ORPIO-AIDESEP) and World Resources Institute.

 Original Rainforest Foundation US news article with the video can be found here.